bernhardAxonIvy/doc/source/designer-guide/user-interface/standard-processes/index.rst

 Standard Processes
 ******************

-With standard processes you can change the default workflow behaviour by simply providing a custom implementation in your ivy project.
+With standard processes you can change the default workflow behavior by simply providing a custom implementation in your ivy project.

 For example: Once a user has completed a task, he will be redirected to his